primus852/sc2-ai-docker/README.md

 __Attention__: DO NOT USE THE `parallel` flag, as there is an issue saving the qtable.

 ### Dashboard
+- Due to bug \#2 please execute:
+- `cd dashboard`
+- `composer install`
+- `cd public && npm install`
 - Navigate to `http://localhost:4620` to see your stats

 ### ToDO
-- in order to make `parallel` flag available, the QTable loading/saving needs to be reworked
+- \#1 in order to make `parallel` flag available, the QTable loading/saving needs to be reworked
+- \#2 Unfortunately, there is an issue with the Dockerfile, line 69 - 74, it executes but it does not get added to the volume?